odebroqueville/contextSearch/README.md

 ## How to perform a search in the omnibox

 In the omnibox (or url address bar), type 'cs ' (without the quotes, and where cs stands for Context Search) followed by the keyword you have chosen for your seaarch engine in the extension's preferences, e.g. 'w ' (again without quotes) for Wikipedia, followed by your search term(s).
-The dot ('.') and the exclamation mark ('!') are reserved keywords.
+The dot ('.'), the exclamation mark ('!'), '!h' or 'history' and '!b' or 'bookmarks' are reserved keywords.

 Here are some examples: